Department of Biological Sciences

-For a small university, the WLU Department of Natural Sciences and Mathematics offers a wealth of opportunities for undergraduate research.
+For a small university, the WLU Department of Biological Sciences offers a wealth of opportunities for undergraduate research.
 The students involved in this research are not only rewarded monetarily, but they also gain valuable research experience and have the opportunity to present their findings at a state, national, and international level.

 Some of the current research projects at WLU include: